What is the Point of Machiavelli’s The Prince?

 “… the governments of the people are better than those of princes.”
 Book I, Chapter LVIII of Livy

-NOTE: Don’t be mistaken, the Prince is most certainly a set of ruthless Machiavellian means for achieving specific political ends, but the idea is to teach criminal virtue to the otherwise virtuous.
+NOTE: Don’t be mistaken, the Prince is most certainly a set of ruthless Machiavellian means for achieving specific political ends, but, while it certainly can teach any would-be-leader good or bad, the idea is to teach criminal virtue to the otherwise virtuous (and to teach virtue to the otherwise criminal).
 If read as satire we can see Machiavelli’s Republican philosophy from Livy poking through, and pairing that with his life we can confirm his intention was not one of supporting despotic Princes (but one of supporting Virtuous leaders who would ensure free-trading Republics).
+In other words, yes the Prince is a set of ruthless tactics, but if one reads it closely alongside Machiavelli’s other work, then they realize what Rousseau claimed is at least in part true; That is, “his is the book of Republicans.”

-TIP: Machiavelli read the Greeks and knew about the concept democracy.
-He just didn’t see any evidence it existed in practice.
-So for him all states were either “a state for a sovereign people” (Republic), or “a state by a single absolute sovereign” (a Monarchy or “Principality”).
+TIP: Machiavelli read the Greeks and knew about the concept of democracy (Livy makes this very clear).
+He just didn’t see any evidence it existed in practice, and his Prince (written after Livy) expresses this.
+For Machiavelli, after all considerations, all states were ultimately either “a state for a sovereign people” (Republic), or “a state by a single absolute sovereign” (a Monarchy or “Principality”).

 FACT: Machiavelli is said to have said “the ends justify the means”… but while his work hints at this, he never actually said it.
 He actually points out that using wickedness will ensure that a leader is never seen as a timeless great.
 So even if means are worth it, they aren’t just magically justified by the ends (it is more complex than that).